About neutral mesons and particle oscillations in the light of field-theoretical prescriptions of Weinberg

-\begin{small} The initial judgments about the family of four neutral $K$-mesons still remain almost unchanged and, furthermore, extend on the families of neutral $D$- and $B$-mesons.
-The concept of mutual transition of $K^{0}$- and $\bar{K}^{0}$-mesons in vacuum, originated long ago and retained up to present day, has served initially \cite{1} and continues to serve now \cite{2} as the only theoretical argument in favor of the hypothesis of neutrino oscillations by analogy with the letter.
+Over a long time, of about 45 years, the monopoly position in solving the solar neutrino problem was occupied by the neutrino oscillation concept.
+Only recently, an elegant alternative solution to the solar neutrino problem based on logically clear methods of the classical field theory has been presented together with the hypothesis of the existence of semi-weak interaction of electron neutrinos with nucleons caused by the exchange of a massless pseudoscalar boson \cite{1}, \cite{2}.
+There is a doubtless relevance of an intent analysis of various theoretical aspects of the neutrino oscillation concept.
+In the present work, we turn to the sources of this concept within the framework of a broader discussion of the existing judgements about neutral $K$-mesons and their revision on the basis of field-theoretical prescriptions of Weinberg \cite {3}.

-In the present paper, we propose to put the status of neutral $K$-mesons in full accordance with field-theoretical prescriptions of Weinberg \cite{3} that have led to the prodigious gauge theory of electroweak interactions by making use of the diagonalization of the mass term in the Lagrangian without increasing the total number of entities.
-The specified prescriptions are an exact realization of general scientific principle existing for hundreds of years that "entities must not be multiplied beyond necessity", which, having been accepted as a universal rule of field theory and particle physics, inevitably eliminates any reason for the meson oscillation.
+The necessity in the declared revisions is related to the fact that, as we will be continuously noting, in the situation with neutral $K$-mesons, all elements, being properly ordered, become identical to suitable elements of the Weinberg's electroweak interaction model.
+A fragments of this model, which we will call the prescriptions or procedure of Weinberg, concerns the diagonalization of the mass term in the Lagrangian, including the transition from the initial classical fields to the final quantum fields with the elimination of the initial fields from the final theory.
+This procedure seems simple, logical, and natural.
+It is an exact implementation of a scientific principle existing for hundreds of years that "entities must not be multiplied beyond necessity".
+Therefore, we accept it as a universal rule of the field theory and particle physics.

+Prior to starting a discussion about applying Weinberg's field-theoretical prescriptions to neutral $K$-mesons, we recall the esential motivation and assumptions which had lead to the initial assertions about the family of four neutral $K$-mesons.
+The assertions that remain nearly unchanged, and one of them, concerning the mutual transitions of $K^{0}$- and $\bar{K}^{0}$-mesons in vacuum, has initially served \cite{4} and continues to serve until now \cite{5}, by analogy, as the only theoretical argument in favor of neutrino oscillation hypothesis.

+One of various results of our work is the conclusion on the absence of the mesons $K^{0}$ and $\bar{K}^{0}$ in the nature and, thus, on the absence of any oscillations of neutral mesons.
+Addressing to the neutrino oscillation concept, we will show its incompatibility with field-theoretical prescriptions of Weinberg and the logical impossibility of its mathematical realization in a number of experimental situations.